john-terrell/terraform-provider-smartos/README.md

 This provider can be used to provision machines with a SmartOS host via SSH.
 SSH public keys are expected to already be installed on the SmartOS host in order for this provider to work.

 NOTE: Currently, this provider only supports a subset of properties for SmartOS virtual machines.
-NOTE: Currently, only OS virtual machines are supported (KVM and Bhyve machines will be supported next)

 ### Setup ###